danieljharianto/OrangoPlanDocs.github.io/docs/Wrk_Features/Design.md

   - toc
 ---

-These design tools allow designers to test and compare spatial, environmental, and performance criteria directly within parametric models.
-By integrating data-driven insights—such as accessibility, reachability or circulation patterns—into the design workflow.
-This enables architects, planners, and urban designers to move beyond intuition alone, creating spatial and urban strategies that are more efficient, resilient, and responsive to human and environmental needs.
+##Design
+Design Tools enable designers to test and compare spatial, environmental, and performance criteria directly within parametric models.
+The tools are divided into three categories: Road Tools, for generating and refining street geometry and sections; Parcel and Building Tools, for shaping parcels, extruding buildings, and managing design attributes; and Viewport Tools, for visualizing density, height, and other spatial performance metrics in real time.

 ### Road Tools